wilsonmar/wilsonmar.github.io/_posts/2021-06-15-azure-data.md

    * Identify appropriate visualizations for data
    <br /><br />

+NOTE: Underlying data models can be viewed and modified for Inteeractive Reports, but not with Dashboards.

+For dashboards, the PowerBI cloud service is at https://app.powerbi.com/home
+* A Power BI dashboard is a single page "canvas" that tells a story through visualizations.
+* A dashboard contains several tiles, each a snapshot of data, pinned to the dashboard, created from a report dataset, dashboard, Q&A box, Excel, SQL Server Reporting Services (SSRS), or a streaming dataset.
+*

 <hr />

 <a target="_blank" href="https://learn.microsoft.com/en-us/training/courses/sc-900t00?resource_type=course&products=azure&ns-enrollment-type=Collection&ns-enrollment-id=bookmarks">$1599 1-day (8 hour) course SC-900T00--A: Microsoft Security, Compliance, and Identity Fundamentals</a> provides live training with labs at